-A content management system cookie that stores information on whether cookies are allowed in a browser’s settings.
+A cookie set by a content management system (Liferay) that checks whether cookies are enabled in a browser’s settings.
 The cookie expires after one year.

-A content management system cookie that saves your language settings to be used the next time you return to the website.
+A content management system cookie that saves visitors’ language settings to be used the next time the visitors return to the site.
 The cookie expires after one year.

-Server environment cookies that improve the user experience by balancing the load of servers and ensuring uninterrupted sessions for you.
-The latter cookie ensures the correct functioning of the website with newest browser versions.
+Cookies set by Amazon used to balance the load of servers and to ensure uninterrupted sessions for visitors.
+This improves the user experience of the site.
+The latter cookie is used to ensure the correct functioning of the website with newest browser versions.
 The cookies expire after one week.

-A website cookie that stores information on whether cookies are accepted or not on the browser.
+A cookie set by Valtori used to store information on whether cookies are enabled or disabled in the visitor’s browser settings (cookie banner).
 The cookie expires after one year.

 Non-essential cookies, i.e. visitor tracking and quality control cookies